Tempest Mk.V 'Le grand cirque' (Clostermann)

 Last seen productsCancel history

-This injection-moulded kit contains 56 parts and two clear part (the cockpit canopy and a landing lamp).
+Description: This injection-moulded kit contains 64 parts and eleven clear parts (the cockpit canopy, nose window, wing tips with position lights etc.).
 A comprehensive decal sheet is included.

 Colour schemes included in the kit: